Certificate of Safety Training (COST) Perth · Melbourne · Darwin

-This entry level Certificate allows personnel working on Australian registered vessels to operate in international waters.
+This entry level Certificate of Safety Training (COST) allows personnel working on Australian registered vessels to operate in international waters.
 It provides the minimum level of competence in the areas of personal survival techniques, fire prevention and firefighting, emergency procedures and prevention of shipboard accidents to decrease the likelihood of incidents and loss of life at sea.

 Structure & Assessment

-This course is delivered through classroom presentations, activities and participant discussion as well as practical components within a simulated workplace environment.
+The Certificate of Safety Training course is delivered through classroom presentations, activities, and participant discussion as well as practical components within a simulated workplace environment.
 Trainees will demonstrate their competence through written assessment and practical exercises.

 The following elements required to achieve the STCW outcome are embedded into the course.